Thursday, August 8, 2024

 _____________________________

 Eugenia Martini-Jarrett is the founder of Reconnecting To Health, promoting health and wellness through holistic, organic and natural methods for the body, mind and spirit.
-Eugenia is the former associate editor and partner of the world renowned publication, "In Light Times" for over 17 years, has written several articles, is an editor, copywriter etc. Eugenia holds her certification as a Reconnective Healer for over 15 years and has been an avid natural healing and wellness advocate and consultant for over 30 years.
+Eugenia has also brought the world renowned publication, "In Light Times" back to life as an online publication, has written several articles, is an editor, copywriter etc. Eugenia holds her certification as a Reconnective Healer for over 15 years and has been an avid natural healing and wellness advocate and consultant for over 30 years.

 #reconnectingtohealth #eugeniajarrett #eugeniamjarrett #eugeniamartinijarrett #fiberhealth #fiberdiet #psyllium #guthealth #fiberhealth #colonhealth